-QBO pricing starts at $20/month, though you might need to go with the middle-tier $35/month option to get all the features you want your restaurant accounting software to have.
+QBO for small business pricing starts at $25/month, though you might need to go with the middle-tier $50/month option to get all the features you want your restaurant accounting software to have.
 Only the more expensive plans come with time tracking and bill pay.
 Although this is considerably less than R365’s monthly investment, don’t forget to factor in the costs for all your integrated software subscriptions before making a decision based on price.

 FreshBooks is another accounting software that, like QuickBooks Online, is designed to work with all industries.
 However, the functionality that you get for the cost makes it an especially great choice for restaurant owners who want to run a lean operation.
 Although not as comprehensive as R365, FreshBooks is loaded with helpful features that can help you run your restaurant more efficiently.

 It’s easy to categorize and track expenses and revenue on FreshBooks, and you can store receipts in the app simply by taking a picture.
 Since FreshBooks categorizes the expenses, it is easy to see your restaurant’s smallest and largest areas of spending.
 If you connect your bank account or credit card to FreshBooks, your account will always have an up-to-date picture of your expenses in real-time.